lsst/meas_algorithms/doc/lsst.meas.algorithms/creating-a-reference-catalog.rst

     config.epoch_format = "jyear"
     config.epoch_scale = "tcb"

+    # This is a required config field, and is used to populate the output schema:
-    # NOTE: these names have `_flux` appended to them when the output Schema is created,
+    # we append `_flux` and `_fluxErr` to them in the output schema.
-    # while the Gaia-specific class handles the errors.
+    # The Gaia-specific convert manager class handles the flux/flux error math,
+    # using the flux fields (that are in e-/s units).
     config.mag_column_list = ["phot_g_mean", "phot_bp_mean", "phot_rp_mean"]

     # These fields are brought along unmodified.